Self-Guided Tour of the Original Watkins Glen Grand Prix Circuit

 An “outlandish dream”

 On October 2, 1948, Watkins Glen served as the venue for the first post-WWII American road race.
 This inaugural race attempted to revive road racing in the United States, bringing the excitement and prestige of European road racing across the Atlantic.
 Cameron Argetsinger’s outlandish dream of creating an international road racing circuit in the remote Finger Lakes of Upstate New York required the support of local and racing communities to implement.
 It brought together members of the fledgling Sports Car Club of America, Watkins Glen community leaders, the Chamber of Commerce, and local journalists and boosters.
 Village automobile garages and car dealerships served as team headquarters and provided technical support.
 State, county, town, and village governments as well as the park service supported the effort, granting permission to racers to run their cars over roads maintained by multiple jurisdictions.
-Residents welcomed, housed, and fed visitors; admired the fast, beautifully-designed sports cars; and cheered the racers.
+Residents welcomed, housed, and fed visitors; admired the fast, beautifully designed sports cars; and cheered the racers.
 It sparked the long tradition of hosting motorsports events and the racing community in the village of Watkins Glen and the surrounding area.

 Driving the historic road course